Luis de la Fuente (footballer, born 1914): Career

-At the age of 15, De la Fuente made his competitive debut for Aurrerá in a 1929 cup match against Club Necaxa.
+At the age of 15, de la Fuente made his competitive debut for Aurrerá in a 1929 cup match against Club Necaxa.
 He played for the club in the Primera Fuerza for two seasons, then joined Real Club España for the 1932–33 season.
 The following season, De la Fuente helped España win the championship.

 De la Fuente's performances earned him a place on the Mexico national team at the 1934 FIFA World Cup qualification rounds.
 The team was eliminated after losing to the United States in the last round of qualifiers, after which it embarked on a European tour where de la Fuente started in a set of club friendlies.
 His performance with the national team attracted the interested of Spanish club Racing de Santander, who ended up signing him in 1934.
 After the Spanish Civil War broke out, he returned to Mexico to play for RC España and then Club América.

 In 1939, the Paraguayan team Atlético Corrales embarked on a Latin American tour and visited Mexico with a squad composed of great players and, during their exhibition games in Mexico, they decided to sign De La Fuente.
 He played for Atlético Corrales for over a year and then signed for Vélez Sarsfield from Argentina before returning to Mexico to play for Marte.

 Finally, in 1943, he signed with his native state team Tiburones Rojos of CD Veracruz.
 At CD Veracruz he was part of the team that won two Primera División de México championships in 1945 and 1949.
-De la Fuente was the first Mexico-born person to play in four countries (Mexico, Spain, Paraguay and Argentina).
+De la Fuente was the first Mexican-born person to play in four countries (Mexico, Spain, Paraguay and Argentina).

 De La Fuente retired on June 13, 1954.